 to generate time-varying term premium that mimics the estimates based on reduced-form Gaussian affine term structure models (e.g., Adrian, Crump, and Moench 2013; Kim and Wright 2005) without distorting its macroeconomic fit or requiring a large coefficient of relative risk aversion (roughly 8).
 Moreover, it quantitatively matches the evidence of bond return predictability documented in Cochrane and Piazzesi (2005) and the failure of the expectation hypothesis, as identified in Campbell and Shiller (1991).
-Importantly, the model is able to match these term structure features, while, as in the data, expected inflation innovations do not dominate variations in yield news.2 The model estimation allows us to decompose the risk premia into their economic components in real time.
+Importantly, the model is able to match these term structure features with expected inflation innovations that, as in the data, do not dominate variations in yield news.
+In this regard, we show that the inflation variance ratios (for different horizons), defined as the variance of expected inflation news relative to the variance of yield shocks, are indeed smaller than existing structural models ascribe, yet the point estimates are larger than initially viewed once appropriate econometrics accounts for stochastic volatility in inflation and bond yields.2

+The model estimation allows us to decompose the risk premia into their economic components in real time.
 These estimates suggest that over time inflation-related risks, while important, have had a declining effect on risk premia movements in bond yields.
 Specifically, while the term premium and expected excess bond returns are on average positive, primarily due to inflation-related risk premia, they have been negative for the last decade due to variations in real uncertainties.

 The model features two key mechanisms.
 The first and most important one, builds on the longrun risks model of Bansal and Yaron (2004) and follows the formulation in Bansal and Shaliastovich (2013) in assuming that consumption growth and inflation contain a small predictable component with time-varying conditional volatilities.
 With preferences for early resolution of uncertainty, variations in bond risk premia are driven entirely by these volatilities.
 Specifically, an increase in real volatility (uncertainty) lowers bond risk premia, whereas nominal volatility raises it, provided that expected inflation shocks are negatively correlated with expected consumption growth (inflation nonneutrality).
 In such a setting, nominal shocks are priced, which makes long-term bonds particularly risky since innovations that produce a persistent increase in expected inflation generate persistently low real yields and low expected consumption growth.
-This mechanism is important for generating a positive slope in the nominal yield curve and crucial for movements and predictability of bond risk premia.
+This mechanism is important for generating